 Since getting the visitor back is the result of hard work, good business models, deep specialization, or a combination of all those factors, you don’t want the returning visitors to end up abandoning your cart again.

 One of the best ways you can ensure you don’t waste the conversion opportunity is to return the visitors to the “saved” state of their carts.
 If you get your visitor to come back but they have to start over, you’re more likely to lose the visitor without getting a conversion.

-Reduce friction for people by getting them everything that was in their cart when they last saw it.
+One of the e-commerce checkout best practices you can observe to is to reduce friction for people by getting them everything that was in their cart when they last saw it.